h2oai/h2ogpt/docs/README_WINDOWS.md

   ```bash
   bin C:\Users\pseud\.conda\envs\h2ogpt\lib\site-packages\bitsandbytes\libbitsandbytes_cuda117.dll
   ```
+  * On an i9 with 3090Ti, one gets about 5 tokens/second, so about half 16-bit speed.
-  * You can confirm GPU use via `nvidia-smi` showing GPU memory consumed.
+  * You can confirm GPU use via `nvidia-smi` showing GPU memory consumed is less than 16-bit, at about 9.2GB when in use.
+Also try 13B models in 8-bit for similar memory usage.
   * Note 8-bit inference is about twice slower than 16-bit inference, and the only use of 8-bit is to keep memory profile low.
   * Bitsandbytes can be uninstalled (`pip uninstall bitsandbytes`) and still h2oGPT can be used if one does not pass `--load_8bit=True`.

 See [CPU](README_CPU.md) and [GPU](README_GPU.md) for some other general aspects about using h2oGPT on CPU or GPU, such as which models to try, quantization, etc.